theramiyer/blog/content/post/2021/my-experience-with-vaccination.md

 Before we go any further, let me make it clear that I have no political affiliations, nor do I care about politics.
 I do not have any regard for any politician (in fact, I despise politics and politicians), and I do not agree with any political ideology.
 I care about the law.
 I care about governance, because it affects us all.

-I laughed at the joke that said, "I will get vaccinated with Covaxin when our then, they tell youpoliticians do."
+I laughed at the joke that said, "I will get vaccinated with Covaxin when our politicians do."
 I stood with the healthcare workers who questioned {{< sidenote covaxin-concern >}}'We are worried': Indians hopeful but anxious as vaccination drive begins ([The Guardian](https://www.theguardian.com/global-development/2021/jan/17/indian-hopeful-anxious-covid-vaccination-drive-begins)){{< /sidenote >}} the vaccine because data about it was unavailable.
-I work for a vibrant science and technology company, and in our circles, Bharat Biotech is a well-known name, with a positive view.
+I work for a vibrant science and technology company, and in our circles, Bharat Biotech is a well-known name, in a good way.
 But being part of the science and technology circle also means that I rely on data and change my views based on evidence.
 This made me sceptical about the vaccine in the absence of data.

 When my uncle told me that he would be taking Covaxin because his favourite politician (also an _Executive_ office-bearer) had said he would take it, I had said that the act alone should mean nothing.
 When he (my uncle) had gotten Covishield instead of Covaxin, I had felt relieved.
 Why?
-Because there was extensive data available about Covishield by then, even though it had not published the data about its phase 3 trials in India.
-Given that the one way to deal with this pandemic was vaccination, and that good-enough data about Covishield was available in the public domain, I found it more acceptable among the two.
+Because there was extensive data available about Covishield by then, even though it had not published the data about its phase 3 trials in India, yet.
+Given that the one way to deal with this pandemic was vaccination, and that good-enough data about the safety of Covishield was available in the public domain, I found it more acceptable among the two.

 My question was simple: If a vaccine is good, why should the authorities shove it down our throats?